Nikitesh-Mehare/springboot-crud-validation-project/README.md

-CRUD Operation and Validation using Spring Boot REST API Project Overview
+#CRUD Operation and Validation using Spring Boot REST API

+##Project Overview

 This project demonstrates the implementation of a RESTful CRUD API using Spring Boot.
 It provides complete Create, Read, Update, and Delete operations for managing user information.
 The application uses MySQL as the database and validates user input before storing data.
 The APIs were tested using Postman, ensuring proper request handling and response generation.

-Features
+##Features

-✔ Create User
+1. Create User

-✔ Get All Users
+2. Get All Users

-✔ Get User By ID
+3. Get User By ID

-✔ Update User
+4. Update User

-✔ Delete User
+5. Delete User

-✔ Input Validation
+6. Input Validation

-✔ Exception Handling
+7. Exception Handling

-✔ MySQL Database Integration
+8. MySQL Database Integration

-✔ RESTful API Design
+9. RESTful API Design

-✔ Tested using Postman
+10. Tested using Postman

-Technologies Used
+##Technologies Used
 Java 17
 Spring Boot
 Spring Web